hyjinx-emu/Hyjinx-Native-MoltenVK/README.md

-# Hyjinx Graphics Vulkan Dependencies for MoltenVK
+# Hyjinx Native MoltenVK
-This project includes the Vulkan graphics dependencies to enable MoltenVK on supported operating systems.
+This repository contains the native MoltenVK dependencies compiled for use by the Hyjinx emulator.